scalabridge/curriculum/introduction/boolean.md

 - `&&` pronounced: "and"
 - `||` pronounced: "or"

 Try typing a series of `true` and `false` values separated by those operations, e.g. `true && true || false`.
+What do you think these operations are doing?

+One of the fun things about your REPL is you can play around with things that you may not already understand!

-What do you expect the following values to be for the following operations:
+Given what you think those operations do, what do you expect the values to be for the following:

 ```
 scala> false || false || false || true